Install.

 Self-hosting the installer

-The default installer URL hits our CDN.
-For an air-gapped office or your own network, serve the tarball and the install script from Caddy:
+For an air-gapped office or your own network, serve install.sh and the two per-arch image tarballs from Caddy:

 1. Caddyfile